WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 ### mv - move a file
 - The *mv* command stand for "move".
 - The *mv* command will move a file from one location to another.
-This moves the file rather than copies it, therefore you end up with only one file rather than two.
+This moves the file rather than copies it, therefore, you end up with only one file rather than two.
 - When using the command, the path or pathname is used to tell Unix where to find the file.
 - You refer to files in other directories by using the list of hierarchical names separated by slashes.
      - For example, the file called bases in the directory genome has the path genome/bases.